anjaliprasannan/city_migration/README.md

 # JSON Migration for City Entity

-This project provides functionality to migrate JSON data into a custom `city` entity.
+Functionality to migrate JSON data into a custom `city` entity.

 ---